Palpatine: Portrayal

+The Emperor's first appearance in The Empire Strikes Back (1980) was created with two actors.

 When the Emperor first appeared in The Empire Strikes Back, he was portrayed by Marjorie Eaton under heavy makeup.
 Chimpanzee eyes were superimposed into darkened eye sockets during post-production.
 The character was voiced by Clive Revill.
 The makeup was sculpted by Phil Tippett and applied by Rick Baker, who initially used his own wife, Elaine, for the makeup tests.